-An ancient, universal image of growth, strength and connectedness.
+An ancient, universal symbol of growth, strength and connectedness.

-Trees provide provide shelter.
-Tall and strong, they have deep roots.
-They reach skyward.
-They lose their leaves and grow new ones…bear fruit…enrich the air we breathe.
-With nurture and care, they can be a gift for generations to come.
-A beloved symbol in cultures and faiths around the world, the Tree of Life links the heavens, the earth, and all that is hidden and growing beneath.
+A beloved image in cultures and faiths around the world, the Tree of Life links the heavens, the earth, and all that is hidden and growing beneath.
 What better symbol for the creative growing of people and relationships?

-The beautiful Tree of Life image at the top left corner of your screen is an original work by the Canadian artist Cari Buziak and is used with her permission.
+The simple Tree of Life image at the top left corner of your screen is adapted from an original work by the Canadian artist Cari Buziak and is used with her permission.

-One of the best-known examples of this symbol (right) is on display at the Hancock Shaker Village in the Berkshire Mountains of Massachusetts: Hannah Cohoon’s red and green fruit tree, The Tree of Life (1854).
+One of the best-known examples of this symbol (right) is on display at one of my favorite peaceful places, the Hancock Shaker Village in the Berkshire Mountains of Massachusetts: Hannah Cohoon’s red and green fruit tree, The Tree orf Life (1854)

 In times of trouble, the Tree of Life is an image that can offer comfort.
 At the M.D.
 Anderson Cancer Center in Houston, a massive sculpture weighing six tons, The Tree of Life, by Albert Paley, conveys refreshment and joy.